Tarunb0/DevOps-docs-hub/ansible/ansible-install.md

 ![Ansible](https://imgur.com/5HTcLFJ.png)

-To install and configure Ansible on Ubuntu, you can follow these steps.
+Installation and configuring Ansible on Ubuntu, you can follow these steps.
 Ansible is an open-source automation tool that simplifies configuration management, application deployment, and task automation.

 **Step 1: Update Package Lists**